 Especially casual upholstery

-Super soft surface.
-When new, the coverings already have a pronounced wavy appearance which is intentional due to design and construction.
+Comfortable and soft surface.
+When new or after the first use, the coverings already have a pronounced wavy appearance which is unavoidable due to design, construction and material.

 Upholstery structure for which the creation of waves is largely prevented by construction measures (pretensioned upholstery).